 For curious, compassionate and inspiring support, call me today or start by taking one of my online exploration assessments under Services on my website.
 I’ll send you a FREE report.

-As published in St. Louis Small Business Monthly, November 2014
+As published in my column The Extraordinary Workplace in St. Louis Small Business Monthly, November 2014